 - Glutamine.
 This important amino acid is crucial for intestinal cell repair and protection from chronic damage.
 Glutamine is found in high-protein meat sources, but the best source of this amino in appreciable amounts is via supplementation.
 Take 2–5 grams once or twice daily.

 - Digestive enzymes.
 As you age, pancreatic enzymes needed for digestion decline precipitously, meaning you don’t efficiently absorb nutrition from your food.
 This stresses the digestive system and eventually causes inflammation and permeability.
-Use of protease, pepsin, and trypsin (to digest proteins); lipase (for fats); amylase (carbs); cellulose (fiber); and lactase (milk sugar) will all vastly improve digestive efficiency.
+The use of protease, pepsin, and trypsin (to digest proteins); lipase (for fats); amylase (carbs); cellulose (fiber); and lactase (milk sugar) will all vastly improve digestive efficiency.

 - Curcumin.
 The active ingredient in turmeric is a powerful anti-inflammatory compound that also reduces oxidative stress in the gut.